kdave/btrfs-progs/Documentation/Tree-checker.rst

 ------------------

-In many cases the bug is caused by hardware and cannot be automatically fixed by *btrfs check --repair*, so do not try that without being adviced to.
+In many cases the bug is caused by hardware and cannot be automatically fixed by *btrfs check --repair*, so do not try that without being advised to.
 Even if the error is unfixable it's useful to report it, either to validate the cause but also to give more ideas how to improve the tree checker.
 Please consider reporting it to the mailing list *linux-btrfs@vger.kernel.org*.